MedImageSymposium/MedImageSymposium.github.io/_pages/attend.markdown

 The __registration deadline__ is 15 Dec 2026 at 23:59.

-We can only host a limited number of people, thus in case of high demand the prioritize early registrations.
+We can only host a limited number of people, thus in case of high demand we will prioritize early registrations.

 There is no registration fee.